 With all these services, it can be tough to keep one eye on your budget and another on the TV.
-That’s why we’ve gathered together a few strategies to maximize your streaming enjoyment without emptying out your wallet too quickly.
+That's why we've gathered together a few strategies to maximize your streaming enjoyment while minimizing how much you spend.

 1. Share With Your Family